cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 ![expanded2](images/lab2-expanded2.png)
 _Figure 63: Expanded Topology_

 ### 5.3.
-ROUTE INFO DB
+Route Info DB

-Route Info DB is similar to Routing Information Base (RIB).
+Route Info DB is similar to *Routing Information Base (RIB)*.
 It will provide the overall routing information of a Transit Gateway known by the CoPilot

 Go to **CoPilot > Cloud Fabric > Gateways > Transit Gateways** and select the Transit Gateway **_aws-us-east2-transit_**:

 ![explore transit in aws](images/lab2-transitaws.png) _Figure 64: Explore Transit in AWS_

-Then select the "Route DB" tab.
+Then select the `"Route DB"` tab.
 Pay special attention to `“Best Routes”`, its prefixes, type and metric value:

 ![rib](images/lab2-rib.png)
 _Figure 65: Route DB_

 ## 5.4.
-CONNECTIVITY
+Connectivity

 Verify each test instance can ping each other.

 Open three terminal windows to SSH to the public IPs of the 3 spoke test instances/VMs in each cloud.

-Then ping the private IPs of each other to test the Multi-Cloud connectivity. <ins>Refer to your pod portal for the private IPs or retrieve the private IPs from the topology</ins>.
+Then ping the **private** IPs of each other to test the Multi-Cloud connectivity.

+<ins>Refer to your pod portal for the private IPs or retrieve the private IPs from the topology</ins>.

 - SSH into aws-us-**east2**-spoke1-test1 (ssh student@public_ip)
 - SSH into azure-us-west-spoke1-test1 (ssh student@public_ip)